Resource Criteria

 *Evidence-based medicine (EBM) or evidence-based practice (EBP) aims to apply the best available evidence gained from the scientific method to clinical decision making.
 It seeks to assess the strength of evidence of the risks and benefits of treatments (including lack of treatment) and diagnostic tests.

-The collection and dissemination of data posted on this website was supported in part by funding from the Administration on Developmental Disabilities, Administration for Children and Families, U.S. Department of Health and Human Services.
+The collection and dissemination of data posted on this website was supported in part by funding from the Administration on Intellectual and Developmental Disabilities, Administration for Community Living, U.S. Department of Health and Human Services.
 Grantees undertaking projects under government sponsorship are encouraged to express freely their findings and conclusions.
-Points of view or opinions do not, therefore, necessarily represent official Administration on Developmental Disabilities policy.
+Points of view or opinions do not, therefore, necessarily represent official Administration on Intellectual and Developmental Disabilities policy.